How to Fix a Deadbolt Lock

 One of the most common deadbolt lock issues is sticking or difficulty turning.
 This is often due to a buildup of rust or grime in the components, preventing them from functioning easily.

-2. How to Fix a Loose Deadbolt Lock
+2. How to Fix a Loose Deadbolt

-Like a jammed door deadlock, this problem is fairly easy to fix, requiring only a screwdriver or two to resolve.
+Like a jammed door deadlock, this problem is relatively easy to fix, requiring only a screwdriver or two to resolve.
 Depending on which screws are at the root of the issue, you may need to remove the thumb turn assembly or other external parts to access and tighten the set screws.
 Thoroughly check and tighten all screws to realign your deadbolt.

 3. How to Fix a Misaligned Deadbolt Lock